Workshops

 Preparation

-• Use an editor/IDE with Go plugin installed
+• An IDE with a Go plugin

 Bio